-If you want a beautiful garden full of tulips, daffodils and other bulbs this spring, you must plant them now in the fall.
-Many bulbs require a cold period (winter) before they can produce a flower, so as you remove your summer annuals, take a moment to dig a little deeper and plant your bulbs.
+If you want a beautiful garden full of tulips, daffodils and other bulbs in spring, you need to plant them now in the fall.
+Many bulbs require a cold period (winter) before they can bloom.
+Therefore, as you remove your summer annuals, take a moment to dig a little deeper and add your bulbs.

 Spring Blooming Bulbs